|

 OTTO EHLING piano/jazz

-Eleven-year-old CHLOE PANG has
+Eleven-year-old CHLOE PANG has been

-been captivating audiences with her
+captivating audiences with her "spirited and

-since the age of 4.
-She has won numerous
+4. She has won numerous first-place awards

-including the Pinault International
+and top prizes including the Pinault

-Competition, "From the Top," and the
+International Competition, "From the Top,"

-Yehudi-Menuhin/Helen Dowling Prize.
+and the Yehudi-Menuhin/Helen Dowling

 At eight, Chloe was the youngest debut